-Dispute Resolution Services

-Page: 1

-Residential Tenancy Branch

-Office of Housing and Construction Standards

-A matter regarding NPR LTD PARTNERSHIP and [tenant name suppressed to protect privacy]

-DECISION

-Dispute Codes OPR

-Introduction

-This matter proceeded by way of Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the "Act"), and dealt with an Application for Dispute Resolution by the landlord for an Order of Possession based on unpaid rent.

-The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on September 18, 2013, the landlord served the tenant with the Notice of Direct Request Proceeding via posting on the door.
+Dispute Resolution Services Residential Tenancy Branch Office of Housing and Construction Standards A matter regarding NUOVA INVESTMENTS INC. and [tenant name suppressed to protect privacy] DECISION Dispute Codes OPR Introduction This matter proceeded by way of Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the "Act"), and dealt with an Application for Dispute Resolution by the landlord for an Order of Possession based on unpaid rent.
+The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on September 15, 2015, the landlord served the tenant with the Notice of Direct Request Proceeding via posting on the door.
 Section 90 of the Act determines that a document served in this manner is deemed to have been served three days later.
 Based on the written submissions of the landlord, I find that the tenant has been duly served with the Direct Request Proceeding documents.

-Issue(s) to be Decided

-Is the landlord entitled to an Order of Possession for unpaid rent pursuant to sections 46 and 55 of the Act?

-Background and Evidence

-The landlord submitted the following evidentiary material:
+Issue(s) to be Decided Is the landlord entitled to an Order of Possession for unpaid rent pursuant to sections 46 and 55 of the Act?
+Background and Evidence The landlord submitted the following evidentiary material:

-- A copy of the Proof of Service of the Notice of Direct Proceeding for the tenant; - A copy of a residential tenancy agreement which was signed by the parties on February 8, 2013, indicating a monthly rent of \$975.00 due on the first day of the month; and - A copy of a 10 Day Notice to End Tenancy for Unpaid Rent which was issued on September 2, 2013, with a stated effective vacancy date of September 15, for \$1,000.00 in unpaid rent.
-Page: 2 Documentary evidence filed by the landlord indicates that the tenant had failed to pay all rent owed and was served the 10 Day Notice to End Tenancy for Unpaid Rent by posting on the door, which was witnessed on September 2, 2013.
-Section 90 of the Act deems the tenant was served on September 5, 2013.
+- A copy of the Proof of Service of the Notice of Direct Proceeding for the tenant; - A copy of a residential tenancy agreement which was signed by the parties on August 1, 2015, indicating a monthly rent of \$985.00 due on the first day of the month; and - A copy of a 10 Day Notice to End Tenancy for Unpaid Rent which was issued on September 2, 2015, with a stated effective vacancy date of September 12, for \$985.00 in unpaid rent.
+Documentary evidence filed by the landlord indicates that the tenant had failed to pay all rent owed and was served the 10 Day Notice to End Tenancy for Unpaid Rent by posting on the door, which was witnessed on September 2, 2015.
+Section 90 of the Act deems the tenant was served on September 5, 2015.
+I note that the effective date of the Notice automatically corrects to September 15, 2015, under the Act.
 The Notice states that the tenant had five days from the date of service to pay the rent in full or apply for Dispute Resolution or the tenancy would end.
 The tenant did not apply to dispute the Notice to End Tenancy within five days from the date of service.
 Analysis I have reviewed all documentary evidence and accept that the tenant has been served with notice to end tenancy as declared by the landlord.
 I accept the evidence before me that the tenant has failed to pay the rent owed in full within the 5 days granted under section 46 (4) of the Act.
 Based on the foregoing, I find that the tenant is conclusively presumed under section 46(5) of the Act to have accepted that the tenancy ended on the effective date of the Notice.
 Therefore, I find that the landlord is entitled to an Order of possession for unpaid rent.
 Conclusion I find that the landlord is entitled to an Order of Possession effective two days after service on the tenant and this Order may be filed in the Supreme Court and enforced as an Order of that Court.
 This decision is final and binding on the parties, unless otherwise provided under the Act, and is made on authority delegated to me by the Director of the Residential Tenancy Branch under Section 9.1(1) of the Act.
-Dated: September 23, 2013 Residential Tenancy Branch
+Dated: September 23, 2015 Residential Tenancy Branch